-The regulation of money market funds is the key behind their many perks:
+The regulation of money market funds is the key to their many perks:

 The main goal of money market funds is to preserve capital.
 While a few money market funds have broken the buck (gone below $1) in most cases, the fund company or sponsor has stepped in to absorb the losses.

-Money market funds pay a yield based on the holdings of the underlying fund.
+Money market funds pay a yield based on the underlying holdings.
 In most cases, the yield is automatically reinvested into the fund via the purchase of additional shares in the fund.
 This yield makes money market funds a more attractive choice than a savings account with no APY.

 Money market funds can be a smart saving and investing tool if you want to earn higher interest rates than bank accounts but also want something safer than bonds.
 As with all types of securities and savings tools, money market funds may not be right for all investors, so be sure to research the details, and talk to a professional if needed.